 Yes, you can.
 A coffee machine is a quick and easy way to brew espresso, but if you don't have one then feel free to brew your coffee using an Aeropress or cafetiere instead.

 Yes!
-I’d always recommend using freshly brewed espresso coffee for the best tasting drink, but if that is not an option for you feel free to use instant coffee granules.
+I'd always recommend using freshly brewed espresso coffee for the best taste, but if that is not an option for you feel free to use instant coffee granules.
 Try dissolving a rounded teaspoon of granules in 60ml of water that has recently boiled.

 Although I have specified 40ml in the recipe listed below, this can be varied according to your taste preferences.
 Drop it down to 20ml for just a hint of alcohol or increase it slightly.
 Just beware of overpowering the chocolate and coffee with a more pronounced punch of boozy flavour.